Your First Spin Class — What to Expect and How to Not Die

 The Soreness

 Expect DOMS — delayed onset muscle soreness — for two to three days after your first class.
-It will peak around 48 hours post-ride.
-Quads, hamstrings, glutes, calves, and sometimes your lower back will all have something to say.
+It’ll peak around the 48-hour mark.
+Quads, hamstrings, glutes, calves, sometimes lower back.
+All of them will have opinions.
 This is normal.
-It means the workout was real.
+It means the ride was real.

 Stretch immediately after class while your muscles are still warm.
-Target hamstrings with a standing forward fold or a seated single-leg stretch.
-Hit your quads with a standing quad pull or a half-kneeling lunge.
-Hold each for 30 to 45 seconds.
-Not 10 seconds.
+Hamstrings — standing forward fold or seated single-leg stretch.
+Quads — standing quad pull or a half-kneeling lunge.
+Hold each stretch for 30 to 45 seconds.
+Not 10.
 Thirty to forty-five.

 Saddle Soreness

-It goes away after three to four classes as your body adapts to the saddle.
+It fades after three or four classes as your body adapts to the saddle.
 Padded shorts help.
-Chamois cream — a friction-reducing balm designed for cyclists, brands like Chamois Butt’r or DZ Nuts sell tubes for around $15 — helps even more if you’re planning to ride multiple times per week.
-Apply directly to the skin before riding, not to the shorts.
+Chamois cream — a friction-reducing balm made specifically for cyclists, brands like Chamois Butt’r or DZ Nuts sell tubes for around $15 — helps even more if you’re planning to ride multiple times a week.
+Apply it directly to skin before riding, not to the shorts themselves.

 Hydration

-Drink water immediately after class.
-Then keep drinking for the rest of the day.
-A 45-minute spin class can result in 16 to 32 oz of sweat loss depending on room temperature and your own physiology.
-Studios run warm — often 75 to 80°F — because the heat is considered part of the experience.
+Drink water right after class.
+Then keep going the rest of the day.
+A 45-minute session can mean 16 to 32 oz of sweat loss depending on room temperature and your own body — and studios run warm, often 75 to 80°F, because the heat is apparently considered part of the experience.
 Replace fluids aggressively.
-If you’re doing an evening class, a small salty snack alongside your water helps replace sodium lost in sweat.
+Evening class?
+A small salty snack alongside your water helps replace sodium.
 Pretzels work.
-Pickle juice works even better, if you’re brave.
+Pickle juice works better, honestly, if you can stomach it.

 Come back for class two.
-Class two is easier than class one.
-Class three is when it starts being fun.
-That’s not a pitch — it’s just how the adaptation curve actually works, and you deserve to know that before you decide whether to write off the whole thing based on one very sweaty Tuesday.
+Class two is easier than class one — that’s not a pitch, it’s just how the adaptation curve works.
+Class three is when it starts being actually fun.
+You deserve to know that before you write off the whole thing based on one very sweaty Tuesday.

 Leave a Reply